 |MET 214||Fluid Mechanics||3|

 |Total Semester Hours||15-16|

 |Total Required Credit Hours||74-75|

-Substitutable courses: Many of the MET program’s courses are either the same, or closely related to, the engineering courses that are a part of the Associate of Science Degree with an Engineering Transfer Track.
+Substitutable courses: Many of the MET program’s courses are either the same, or closely related to, the engineering courses that are a part of the Associate in Science Degree with an Engineering Transfer Track.
 The primary difference is that the engineering courses in the transfer program are based on calculus, while the courses in the MET program are based primarily on algebra and trigonometry.
 Therefore, any student who is considering pursuing a Bachelor of Science degree in engineering may wish to consider taking the calculus-based courses instead.